soft-eng-practicum/softdev2-resources/content/workshops/react/authentication with Firebase/_index.md

 ### Additional packages

-- We will be using routing in your application so we included `react-router-dom` in the starter repo. **If you have not cloned it**, you must install:
+- Routing in the app is achieved via the `react-router-dom` package. **If you have not cloned the starter repo**, you must install:

 ```sh